 What is Electrotherapy?

-Electrotherapy has been around for hundreds of years to alleviate pain for a variety of conditions.
-Over the past couple decades, electrotherapy has been used more conventionally in rehab to increase blood flow, stimulate muscles, speed healing, and reduce pain.
+Electrotherapy has been around for hundreds of years to alleviate pain from various conditions.
+In recent years, it is used conventionally in rehabilitation to increase blood flow, stimulate muscles, speed healing and reduce pain.

-- Works similarly to TENS but treatment is delivered at a higher intensity.
+- Interferential Therapy is similar to TENS but is delivered at a higher intensity

-- Very small electrical currents are used to help heal soft tissues and relieve pain.
+- Microcurrent Stimulation are very small electrical currents used to help heal soft tissues and relieve pain

 What conditions can be treated using Electrotherapy?